surakshitha/car-rental-system/README.md

 * As a Customer, I should be able to view the car rental catalog on my dashboard.
 * As a Customer, I should be able to rent a car.
 * As a Customer, when I rent a car, I should be able to see the car rental quantity update after a successful rental.
+* As an Admin, when I try to add a car with a name that is already existing in the system, I should see an error message.